 - Waterproof bag and phone case:

 Very important!
 Not just if you are visiting Jordan in the wet season.
 Carry a small 6L waterproof bag to keep all your belongings safe for your beach activities near the dead sea or Aqaba.
 I highly recommend my waterproof bag.

 - Quick-dry towel:

 A super essential item if you wish to visit the dead sea on a budget.
-The dead sea has a free beach and a 4-star hotel, at the hotel you can a fee to use services like – changing room, towels, pool, restaurant.
+The dead sea has a free beach and a 4-star hotel, at the hotel you can a fee to use services like – changing rooms, towels, a pool, and a restaurant.
 Whereas the free beach doesn’t have any such services.
 Moreover, many of the desert camps have basic to no toiletries, always right to carry a lightweight quick-dry towel.